Kyle Stowers

-Kyle Jacob Stowers (/ˈstaʊərs/ STOW-ərs; born January 2, 1998) is an American professional baseball outfielder for the Baltimore Orioles of Major League Baseball (MLB).
-He made his MLB debut in 2022.
+Kyle Jacob Stowers (/ˈstaʊərs/ STOW-ərs; born January 2, 1998) is an American professional baseball outfielder for the Miami Marlins of Major League Baseball (MLB).
+He has previously played in MLB for the Baltimore Orioles.
+In 2025, Stowers was named to his first All-Star game.

 Amateur career

 Stowers attended Christian High School in El Cajon, California, and Stanford University, where he played college baseball for the Stanford Cardinal.
 In 2018, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League and was named a league all-star.
 As a junior in 2019, he batted .303 with nine home runs and 39 RBIs over 55 games.
 He was drafted by the Baltimore Orioles in the second round of the 2019 Major League Baseball draft.